-At this stage, the therapist will identify any fears and bad emotions that either of the parties fails to accept that are contributing to the negativity.
+At this stage, the counselor will identify any fears and unpleasant feelings that either of the parties fails to accept that are contributing to the negativity.
 They can help you describe emotions and navigate emotional experiences better.

-Next, the emotional therapist will help the couple or family to change their interaction patterns by allowing them to voice their deep emotions.
-They are then taught how to express and accept the emotional needs of the other party.
+Next, the counselor will help the couple or family to change their interaction patterns by allowing them to voice their deep feelings.
+They are then taught how to express and accept the needs of the other party.

 Emotionally focused couples' therapy is an effective method of reducing conflict between a couple and help in couples dealing with communication issues.
 During relationships, couples are likely to deal with various conflicts and if not settled this can lead to an end of a marriage.
-It is especially so if one of the party's emotional needs are not met.
-Couples or family members who have emotional disconnection or are continually criticizing and displaying anger towards each other can utilize emotionally focused therapy.
+It is especially so if one of the party's needs are not met.
+Couples or family members who have a disconnection or are continually criticizing and displaying anger towards each other can utilize emotionally focused therapy.

 Families can also benefit from EFT.
-Therapy has long been a way of helping people become more connected and emotionally focused therapy can take relationships to the next level.
+Counseling has long been a way of helping people become more connected and emotionally focused therapy can take relationships to the next level.

-The ability of the EFT therapist to assess the emotions that underly in the particular family's interaction patterns is the primary goal in emotionally focused family therapy.
+The ability of the counselor to assess the underlying feelings in the particular family's interaction patterns is the primary goal in emotionally focused family counseling.
 EFT will help each family member understand their feelings and those of the other family members.
-In turn, the therapist will help them to be more effective in their communication and during interactions.
+In turn, the counselor will help them to be more effective in their communication and during interactions.

 In the family setting, EFT may be useful in dealing with issues such as the following: behavioral problems in teens, divorce, and handling of blended families.